 These are the same medications that can be used for individuals who have Attention Deficit Disorder.
-For POTS, they are used for those experiencing significant fatigue symptoms and brain fog.
+For POTS, they are used for those experiencing significant fatigue and brain fog.
 Stimulants have the added benefit of raising the blood pressure by vasoconstriction.
 These medications should be taken in the morning.

 This medication is not a stimulant, but is used to improve wakefulness in patients with excessive sleepiness.
-It stimulates the brain and may work by increasing the amount of dopamine (a neurotransmitter used by neurons for communication) in the brain by reducing the reuptake of dopamine into nerves.
+It stimulates the brain and may work by increasing the amount of dopamine (a neurotransmitter used by neurons for communication) in the brain by reducing the reuptake of dopamine into neurons.
 This medication should be taken in the morning.

 Vasoconstrictors: Midodrine (ProAmatine)

-This medication tightens the blood vessels to raises the blood pressure and decrease blood pooling in the legs and abdomen.
+This medication tightens the blood vessels to raises the blood pressure and decreases blood pooling in the legs and abdomen.
 It is short acting, however, and may need to be administered three times daily.
 It is best NOT to lie down to nap or sleep within four hours after taking this medication since the blood pressure can go up significantly when you are lying flat, but you can make an exception to this if you are feeling dizzy or faint.
 Midodrine can cause headaches and a feeling of goose-bumps which is a good indication that the medication is taking effect.